AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 </figure>
 {:/}

-And, while we are at it, why don't we see just how flexible **Angular2** is, and look at more than one way to do this?
+And, while we are at it, why don't we see just how flexible **Angular 2** is, and look at more than one way to do this?

-Before we are done, we will have used the following key concepts inside **Angular2**:
+Before we are done, we will have used the following key concepts inside **Angular 2**:

 * Model driven forms
 * Form validation and custom validators
 * Displaying validation errors
 * The @Contentchildren decorator
-* Content projection (Angular2's own transclusion)
+* Content projection (Angular 2's own transclusion)
 * Component level styling
 * Change detection
 * Lifecycle hooks

 If you are not familiar with these concepts, it may be a good idea to look at them first.
 The
- <a href="https://angular.io/docs/ts/latest/" target="_blank">Angular2 documentation</a> contains
+ <a href="https://angular.io/docs/ts/latest/" target="_blank">Angular 2 documentation</a> contains
 information about these points and a number of very good blog articles have been written on all of these topics (*see the end of this post for a reference list*).